anafvana/SQL1-Kodegjennomgang/README.md

 This application should have a client (JavaScript), a server (Java/Spring) and a database (MySQL).

 ## Changelog
+### v.
+2.0
-This version now include a database connection, which was demonstrated live.
+This version now includes a database connection, which was demonstrated live.
 It also includes the changes requested during the lectures, *i.e.*:
 - Adding IDs to the Motorvogn, so that a same person can register multiple cars
 - Personnummer being defined as CHAR(11) (fixed-length string) // it can also be defined as BIGINT

+### v.
+1.0
+- This first version DOES NOT include a database connection, as it will be demonstrated live.

 ## Cloning this repository
 1. Open the terminal (in IntelliJ or on your computer)